virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 </figure>
 </center>

 This GitHub is the go to location for disseminating any material, be it Jupyter Notebooks, slides, videos, markdown text explanations, or links to your other resources.

 Kindly use us a [reference][11], in case using this workflow, or our materials, presented here.
-By your so, your success will be our success as well.
+By doing so, your success is our success, as well.

 ---